 The Grid & The Tactile Vessel

-*In May I graduated from Philadelphia University with my Master of Science in Textile Design.
+*In May 2017 I graduated from Philadelphia University with a Master of Science in Textile Design.
 My thesis concluded in academic writing, a small published book, and a gallery installation (Textile Language) in Philadelphia.

 Chapter Six: Introduction On Loom, Part 1

-When I was six I experienced a significant loss that (like Grandmother Willow explained to Pocahontas) created ripples on the surface of my life, and forced me to focus outside of myself.
-I remember that moment in the movie Pocahontas from my childhood, just like I remember the polyester blended blue couch in our living room smelled like toast, and the sunflowers in our backyard were so tall and top heavy that they dipped in the wind – almost as if bowing to an unseen audience.
-One of these moment, as if frozen in time and placed delicately in the palm of my hands, is so visceral it has stuck in the space between my eyes and their lids, playing over and over whenever I close them.
+When I was six I experienced a significant loss that forced me to focus outside of myself.
+I remember this feeling from my childhood, just like I remember the polyester blended blue couch in our living room smelled like toast, and the sunflowers in our backyard were so tall and top heavy that they dipped in the wind – almost as if bowing to an unseen audience.
+One of these moments, as if frozen in time and placed delicately in the palm of my hands, is so visceral it has stuck in the space between my eyes and their lids, playing over and over whenever I close them.
 This moment defined my relationship to the earth, to memory, and the sacredness of landscape.

 Land and the connection I have with ‘place’ is what drew me into the practice of weaving.
-Employing the body as a receptacle to create, through movement and emotion, strengthened my link to heirloom (through the history of craft) and sacred space.
+Employing the body as a receptacle to create, through movement and emotion, strengthened my link to heirloom and sacred space.
 It is in these moments that I feel most at home: intuitively creating at the loom, unconsciously drawing from my surroundings and in motion, yet in place.

 Understanding ‘place’ in the context of this collection of woven work is important not only to understand the conceptual launch, but also the emotional relationship between maker and object.
 Place is an instance of connection to something larger than yourself, grounded in the inward reaction to these moments, and the manner with which they are preserved in memory through the senses.
 Although place can be a literal landscape or area of ground, it can also be an interaction, a feeling, a thought.